Morgantown Drug Possession Lawyer

 FAQs

-Q: How Do You Beat a Possession Charge in West Virginia?
+How Do You Beat a Possession Charge in West Virginia?

-A: There are a number of ways to beat a possession charge in West Virginia if you have an experienced lawyer.
+There are a number of ways to beat a possession charge in West Virginia if you have an experienced lawyer.
 One possible way to win your case is a West Virginia state law provision called “conditional discharge.”

 Conditional discharge is only available for first-time offenders.
 If a judge grants it to you, all court proceedings are deferred, and you are granted probation.
 Once the probation is completed, all charges are dropped against you, and you can apply for an expungement six months later.
 If you haven’t faced drug charges before, be sure to discuss this with your lawyer.

-Q: What Is the Penalty for Possession of a Controlled Substance in West Virginia?
+What Is the Penalty for Possession of a Controlled Substance in West Virginia?

-A: The penalty for possessing a controlled substance in West Virginia is lenient compared to other states.
+The penalty for possessing a controlled substance in West Virginia is lenient compared to other states.
 West Virginia state law classifies possession of any amount of most controlled substances as a misdemeanor for first offenders.
 Yet, if you are convicted of first-offense drug possession, you could face a jail sentence of up to 90 days and a fine of up to $1,000.
 Subsequent offenders may find their sentences doubled.

-Q: Will I Face Jail Time for a Drug Possession Charge in West Virginia?
+Will I Face Jail Time for a Drug Possession Charge in West Virginia?

-A: Yes, there is a chance you could face jail time for a drug possession charge in West Virginia.
+Yes, there is a chance you could face jail time for a drug possession charge in West Virginia.
 However, if you are a first-time offender, there is also a good chance you could be given a lesser charge.
 First-time offenders may be charged with a misdemeanor for possession but could have the case dropped if offered a conditional discharge by the judge.

-Q: What Is the Code for Drug Possession in West Virginia?
+What Is the Code for Drug Possession in West Virginia?

-A: The code for drug possession under West Virginia state law is §60A-4-401.
+The code for drug possession under West Virginia state law is §60A-4-401.
 It effectively states that no person will intentionally possess an illegal drug unless they have a valid prescription or are a doctor performing their duties.

 Furthermore, it declares that anybody who is convicted of possession of a controlled substance shall be guilty of a misdemeanor, be fined up to $1,000, and be imprisoned for a possible 90-day to six-month sentence.

-Reach Out for Help From a Drug Possession Lawyer Today
+Hire a Drug Possession Attorney Today

-Facing a drug possession charge can be terrifying if you don’t know how to defend yourself or how to fight the charges against you.
+Facing a drug possession charge can be terrifying if you don’t know how to defend yourself.
 That’s why speaking to a lawyer with experience helping people with possession charges is so important.
-The legal team at Crowe Law, LLC, can help you develop your defense and build a case that can help you fight the possession charge or result in a dismissal of the charges altogether.
-Reach out to speak to a valued team member and learn how we can help.
+The legal team at Crowe Law, LLC, can help you develop your defense and build a case that can help you challenge the possession charge or result in a dismissal of the charges altogether.

 Testimonials